DOSull/Spatial-Analysis-and-Modelling/README.md

 If you cannot complete an assignment or sit a test or examination, refer to [Aegrotats](www.victoria.ac.nz/home/study/exams-and-assessments/aegrotat)

 ## Lecture and lab schedule
 Lectures are in Cotton 110 at 9AM on Mondays and will be followed immediately by related lab sessions in the same location.
-The combined session will last up to three hours, finishing up before noon.
+The combined session will last up to three hours, finishing before noon.

 ## Contact details
 ### Lecturer/coordinator
 **Prof. [David O'Sullivan](mailto:david.osullivan@vuw.ac.nz)**
-**Office** CO227 **Extn.** 6492 **Office hours preferably by appointment** [click here](http://calendly.com/dosullivan) but direct message me on [the Slack](https://vuwgisc2020.slack.com) and we can arrange contact
+**Office** CO227 **Extn.** 6492 **Office hours preferably by appointment** [click here](http://calendly.com/dosullivan) but direct message me on [the Slack](https://vuwgisc2020.slack.com) and we can arrange contact.
+The office phone system is not a good way to reach me.

 ### GIS Technician
 **[Andrew Rae](mailto:andrew.rae@vuw.ac.nz)**